 Friday was the last day of FIRE’s 2009 summer internship.
 For the last ten weeks, Jesse, Tim, Noah, John, Maureen, and Daniel joined the fight for liberty on campus in the Philadelphia FIRE office, and Alexandra, FIRE’s Legal Intern, worked from our New York office.

-The undergraduate interns spent the summer helping FIRE staff prepare for the 10th Anniversary Celebration in October (buy your tickets today!), updating old FIRE databases and creating new ones, preparing internal reports on trends in public opinion on the First Amendment, debating the finer points of campus liberty with FIRE staff and one another, and blogging about various FIRE issues.
+The undergraduate interns spent the summer helping FIRE staff prepare for the 10th Anniversary Celebration in October, updating old FIRE databases and creating new ones, preparing internal reports on trends in public opinion on the First Amendment, debating the finer points of campus liberty with FIRE staff and one another, and blogging about various FIRE issues.
 Noah and Tim weighed in on the Torch regarding their findings on high school students’ opinions on the First Amendment.
 Noah also penned an insightful post for the Columbia Spectator‘s Commentariat blog on Columbia’s speech codes.
 John wrote a scathing rebuke of Cornell University for its student-led censorship and Daniel recounted the myriad problems plaguing his beloved Brandeis University.

 All in all, not bad.